 I’m often asked for resources to help church communities that want to live out disability access, justice and hospitality, but don’t know where to start.
-The UK disabled Christian movement is blessed with some talented disabled leaders, consultants and thinkers, sharing their expertise with churches.
-Disabled people can show churches how to open the gates.
+Others ask where to start reading disabiity theology – you’ll find both on this page.

 Resources – Access and Justice

 The UK disabled Christian movement has some experienced disabled leaders, consultants and thinkers, sharing their expertise with churches on how to open the gates to disabled people.

 - The Living Edge conference is an annual event run by disabled Christians, for disabled Christians.
 Their resource Something Worth Sharing shares a decade of gathered wisdom on disability access and participation.
 A partnership between St Martin-in-the-Fields Church and Inclusive Church.

 - Welcoming and Including Autistic People in our Churches and Communities – guidelines by autistic expert Ann Memmott.

 - The Inclusive Church Radical Welcome course – training to help you make your church more radically hospitable to all.

 - The Baptist Union of Great Britain’s resources and reflections on disability justice in churches.